 Complete List of Databases (A-Z)

-Ancestry Library Edition (In-Library use only) – provides genealogical and historical research capabilities.
+Ancestry Library Edition – (In-house use only).
+Ancestry provides genealogical and historical research capabilities.
 With more than 5 billion names in over 4,600 databases, includes census, military, court, land, and probate records; vital and church records; directories; and passenger lists.
 This resource is available on our public computers during opening hours.

 Clicklaw – An Internet subject guide to authoritative legal resources in BC and Canada.
 Developed by the Legal Services Society of BC and now maintained by the BC Courthouse Library Society.

 Clicklaw Wikibooks – Written by librarians at Courthouse Libraries BC, the new Guide gives a basic introduction to understanding laws & legislation, and gives how-to instructions to find specific legal resources on a given topic.

 Mango Language Learning – Mango is an online language learning system teaching practical conversation skills for real communication.
 It’s the fast, easy and effective way to learn to speak a foreign language!
 Visit our Guide to Mango to get started.
 Library card and login required.

 Royal BC Museum Learning Portal – Collections for kids and adult learners featuring video content, audio recordings, fascinating images and compelling stories and articles.
 It doesn’t matter if a student is a visual learner, someone who wears headphones 24/7 or a lover of the written word – the Learning Portal offers plenty of ways to connect to BC’s human history and natural history.